apache/cassandra/doc/source/operating/security.rst

 There are situations when the current file based configurations for keystore/truststore and passwords are not enough and you want to customize how SSL Context is created to your specific needs.
-In that case, you can create a custom implementation of cassandra's ``org.apache.cassandra.security.ISslContextFactory`` interface and configure ``cassandra.yaml`` to use it.
+In that case, you can create a custom implementation of cassandra's `org.apache.cassandra.security.ISslContextFactory <../../../src/java/org/apache/cassandra/security/ISslContextFactory.java>`_ interface and configure ``cassandra.yaml`` to use it.
 While the ``ISslContextFactory`` provides full control of building SSL Context, you can extend ``org.apache.cassandra.security.AbstractSslContextFactory`` or ``org.apache.cassandra.security.FileBasedSslContextFactory`` to keep your custom implementation to bare minimum.
 You can find an example of such a customization for Kubernetes `here <../../../examples/ssl-factory/src/org/apache/cassandra/security/KubernetesSecretsSslContextFactory.java>`_.

 Below is the example to customize internode ssl configuration with ``YourCassandraSslContextFactory``.
 The same way you